surveyjs/survey-creator/docs/theme-editor.md

 ## Save and Load Custom Themes

-Theme JSON objects can be persisted on your server to let users save, share, and restore custom themes or switch between them.
+Theme JSON objects can be stored on your server to let users save, share, and restore custom themes or switch between them.
 To save a theme JSON object, implement the `saveThemeFunc` function.
 It accepts two arguments:

 - `saveNo`
 An incremental number of the current change.
 Since web services are asynchronous, you cannot guarantee that the service receives the changes in the same order as the client sends them.
 For example, change #11 may arrive to the server faster than change #10.
 In your web service code, update the storage only if you receive changes with a higher `saveNo`.